Petrus Vulcanius

-Petrus Vulcanius otherwise Pieter De Smet (born c.
-1503–1571) was a humanist scholar and local government official of Bruges.
+Petrus Vulcanius otherwise Pieter De Smet (c.
+1503 – 1571) was a humanist scholar and local government official of Bruges.

 Life

 Petrus Vulcanius, born Pieter De Smet in Bruges, was the son of Andries De Smet and Margriete Krippijn.
 He was educated in the Bogaerdenschool in Bruges, a school for poor and abandoned children, supported by the city.
 In June 1523 he was registered at the University of Leuven as a "poor man" (arme).
 Here too he was supported financially by the city of Bruges.
 He was awarded a degree in law in 1527.

 He continued his studies at the Collegium Trilingue in Leuven, where he further developed his skills in Latin and Greek.

 He gained the friendship of Erasmus, of the Hellenist J. van Stazeele, and of the teacher of Hebrew, John van Campen, and was also close to his fellow townsmen Johannes Vasaeus (Jan Was) and Jacob van Halewijn, a canon in the chapter of the Church of Our Lady in Bruges.